Natural Health & Wellness

 Do GABA Supplements Offer Any Benefits?

 Research has shown that GABA is important for protecting the brain from undue anxiety and depression.
 It has been determined in a 2011 journal study of Neuropharmacology that those who are predisposed to depression and anxiety are most likely to have low levels of naturally produced GABA.
-Scientists have yet to determine if taking GABA supplementation reaches the brain to produce beneficial changes, so much of the evidence of positive results from supplementation is anecdotal.

 Those who have taken GABA supplements and experienced positive results have reported that GABA supplementation offers a number of benefits.
-It can help improve your mood, reduce stress and anxiety levels, and promote relaxation.
-GABA supplements can also help improve sleep quality and increase energy levels.
-Additionally, some research suggests that GABA supplements may help boost cognitive performance and memory.

 What are the 3 best GABA Supplements to try?